History of the Cossacks

-The history of the Cossacks spans several centuries.
+The history of the Cossacks concerns the development of semi autonomous, militarised communities that emerged in the steppe regions north of the Black and Caspian seas from the late medieval period onwards.
+Composed largely of fugitives, frontier settlers, adventurers, these groups distinctive socio political organizations characterised by elective leadership, military proficiency and a strong tradition of personal liberty over time the Cossacks played a significant role in the political and military affairs of Eastern Europe, particularly in relation to the Polish Lithuanian commonwealth, the Ottoman empire and the expanding Russian state. while they at times incorporated into imperial structure of frontier troops, they also periodically resisted central authority, before their autonomy was progressively curtailed under imperial law.

 Early history

 Several theories speculate about the origins of the Cossacks.
 According to one theory, Cossacks have Slavic origins, while another theory states that the Constitution of Pylyp Orlyk of 1710 attests to Khazar origins.
 Modern scholars believe that Cossacks have both Slavic and Turkic origins.
 The Academician Ivan Zabelin mentioned that peoples of the prairies and of the woods had always needed "a live frontier", and even ancient Borisphenites (Dnieper Scythians) and Tanaites could be the predecessors of the Cossacks, not only the Khazars who may have assimilated, but this also includes the Severians, Goths, Scythians, and other ancient inhabitants, as insisted by Cossack folklore, by the Constitution of Pylyp Orlyk, and by numerous Cossack historians.
 Because of the need of both the Soviet and the anti-Bolshevik forces to deny any separate Cossack ethnicity, the traditional post-imperial historiography dates the emergence of Cossacks to the 14th-15th centuries.
 Non-mainstream theories, however, have borrowed the date 948 from imperial historiography, and ascribe an earlier Cossack existence to the tenth century, but deny Cossack links both to "the old people" (Khazars) and to "the new people" (Russians and Ukrainians; the very terms "old people" and "new people" being coined by the 11th-century Metropolitan Ilarion of Kiev), specifically mentioning 948 as the year when the inhabitants of the steppe under a leader named Kasak or Kazak routed the Khazars in the area of modern Kuban and organized a state called Kazakia or Cossackia.

 Cossacks were mainly East Slavs.
 In the 15th century, the term originally described semi-independent Tatar groups which lived on the Dnieper River, which flows through Ukraine, Russia, and Belarus.